 This RPTKA is given to any expats who want to manage or organize amusement activities in Indonesia.
 There is no time restriction for this RPTKA.

-This is an overwhelming process if it is not done by an experienced agency who understands the legal and bureaucratic systems in Indonesia.
+This is an overwhelming process if it is not done by an experienced agent who understands the legal and bureaucratic systems in Indonesia.
 Considering that there are so many forms to be filled and so many documents to be prepared.
 You need to be careful to conduct the whole process if you want to recruit legally.
-And this based on Indonesian Labor Law.
+And this is based on Indonesian Labor Law.

 Cekindo will give you more information and assistance related to the recruitment and hiring process in Indonesia.
 Feel free to contact us through the form below.